yichiliao/yichiliao.github.io/_pages/about.md

 Other Activities
 ======
-I was **Student Volunteering:** at Siggraph Aisa 2016. <br>
-I also co-organized the biggest HCI workshop in Taiwan, OpenHCI'16, and founded the other HCI workshop, HoCuIn'17, to introduce more research-oriented perspectives HCI to gruaduate students.
+I was **Student Volunteering:** at Siggraph Aisa 2016.
+I also co-organized the biggest HCI workshop in Taiwan, OpenHCI'16, and founded the other workshop, HoCuIn'17, to introduce more research-oriented HCI to gruaduate students.